-"Move-In Date" means the date identified as such on your Residence Acceptance Confirmation Page and the Contract Confirmation, ID and Emergency Contact Card, unless otherwise agreed in writing by you and an authorized representative of UBC Student Housing and Community Services.
+"Move-In Date" means the date identified as such on your Acceptance of Residence Contract Page and the Contract Confirmation, ID and Emergency Contact Card, unless otherwise agreed in writing by you and an authorized representative of UBC Student Housing and Community Services.

-"Move-Out Date" means the date identified as such on your Residence Acceptance Confirmation Page and the Contract Confirmation, ID and Emergency Contact Card, unless otherwise agreed in writing by you and an authorized representative of UBC Student Housing and Community Services;
+"Move-Out Date" means the date identified as such on your Acceptance of Residence Contract Page and the Contract Confirmation, ID and Emergency Contact Card, unless otherwise agreed in writing by you and an authorized representative of UBC Student Housing and Community Services.

-"residence fees" means the residence fees applicable to your accommodation pursuant to this Contract which for greater certainty, include utilities, and ResNet.
+"residence fees" mean the residence fees applicable to your accommodation, as set out in Appendix IV, which for greater certainty, include utilities and UBC Resnet Internet or Shaw Internet depending on which residence you are located.
 Telephone service is not included in residence fees.